 Please do this, Anthony.
 Please get all your newspaper colleagues to agree to a national “Just say no to Google” week.
 I beg you, please do it.
 Then I can see if these things I think will happen do happen:

-- Papers go “oh shit,” we really get a lot of traffic from Google for free, and we actually do earn something off those page views
+- Papers go “oh crap,” we really get a lot of traffic from Google for free, and we actually do earn something off those page views

-- Papers go “oh shit,” turns out people can find news from other sources
+- Papers go “oh crap,” turns out people can find news from other sources

-- Papers go “oh shit,” being out of Google didn’t magically solve all our other problems overnight, but now we have no one else to blame.
+- Papers go “oh crap,” being out of Google didn’t magically solve all our other problems overnight, but now we have no one else to blame.

 Look, I jumped out of newspapers back in the early 90s because it was clear they didn’t know what to do about online.
 I will never forget being in a conference room at the Orange County Register when it was being debated whether the paper should go to CompuServe, AOL, MSN or freaking Prodigy.
 Prodigy!
 And I had SEEN THE WEB, and I knew that’s where things were going — so I got out.
 And since then, I’ve watched the papers fumble along.